-But, joking aside, a sleepless night is hard on the body, mind, and spirit.
-And when it occurs for several nights in a row or more, the toll can be crushing.
-A doctor’s advice may be best if the issue is chronic.
-But for occasional insomnia, some time-proven aids help you towards a restful slumber.
-If you’re struggling with falling asleep at night, we’ve come up with ten easy ways to beat your insomnia.
+A sleepless night is hard on the body, mind, and spirit.
+When these nights add up, the toll can be crushing.
+A visit to the doctor may be best if the issue is chronic.
+But for occasional insomnia, some time-proven advice can help guide you towards restful slumber.
+If you’re struggling with falling asleep at night, we’ve got 10 useful strategies to help you overcome your insomnia.

 Cut out the caffeine

-Talk to any sleep expert, read any blog or book on healthy sleep patterns, or chat with your friends for anecdotal advice, and the advice will be the same.
-If you want to improve sleep quality and fall asleep at night with ease, cut down on or cut out the caffeine.
+Talk to any sleep expert, read any blog or book on healthy sleep patterns, or chat with your friends about their own experiences, and the advice will be the same: If you want to improve sleep quality and fall asleep at night with ease, cut down on or cut out the caffeine.
 Caffeine, as a stimulant, not only prevents people from falling asleep, it has the potential to wake folks up once they’ve dropped off.
 Switching from coffee to tea in the afternoon, or to decaf, can both help.
-But, in truth, abstinence from caffeine is the best aid to insomnia there is.
+But in truth, abstinence from caffeine is the best aid to insomnia there is.

 Electronics in bed

-In the last decade, researchers have expended a lot of energy explaining and defining how society’s increased use of electronic devices has affected our brain chemistry.
-It is now widely accepted among sleep experts that the blue light emitted by handheld electronic devices is bad for sleep.
-Likewise, increased time in front of laptops, Netflix, and other screens prevent the brain from winding down at night.
-In you go to bed at what you consider a sensible bedtime and can’t switch your brain off, consider turning the electronics off earlier.
+In the last decade, researchers have spent a lot of energy explaining how society’s increased use of electronic devices has affected our brain chemistry.
+It’s now widely accepted among sleep experts that the blue light emitted by electronic devices is bad for sleep.
+Likewise, increased time in front of laptops, smartphones, and other screens prevents the brain from winding down at night.
+If you go to bed at what you consider a sensible bedtime and can’t switch your brain off, consider turning the electronics off earlier.

-Scents and smells are more important to your brain than you may realize.
+The sense of smell is more important to your brain than you may realize.
 You olfactory nerve is highly influential when it comes to brain chemistry.
 That’s why essential oils can be useful to an insomniac.
-The smell of lavender has been shown calm the brain and relax muscles.
+Lavender scent has been shown calm the brain and relax muscles.
 Making the most of the essential oils is easy.
-You can rub them on your body (usually on the neck, wrists, or feet), giving you brain a chance to enjoy the scents.
+You can rub them on your body (usually on the neck, wrists, or feet), giving your brain a chance to enjoy the scents.
 Additionally, lavender, chamomile, bergamot, and cedarwood oil have all been shown to affect the brain positively when it comes to sleep hygiene.

 Don’t drink before bed

-Alcohol consumption makes us feel drowsy, so it’s tempting to believe that drinking before bed can aid a good night’s sleep – but it’s not true!
+Alcohol consumption makes us feel drowsy, so it’s tempting to believe that drinking before bed can encourage a good night’s sleep – but it’s not true!
 The ‘metabolic rebound effect’ of alcohol means that if you fall asleep due to the consequences of alcohol, it’s unlikely that sleep will last all night.
 Instead, once your body has processed the alcohol – after two hours or so – your metabolism increases and REM sleep is interrupted.
-With a full bladder from the drinking, it’s increasingly likely you’ll wake up!
+And with a blatter dealing with diuretics, it’s increasingly likely you’ll wake up.

-Insomniacs often grab sleep wherever they can.
-If the brain and body feel like they can fall asleep in the afternoon after a restless night, why not take a power nap?
-Well, the short-term benefits may be tempting.
+Insomniacs often grab sleep wherever and whenever they can get it.
+If the mood for some shuteye arises in the afternoon after a restless night, why not take a power nap?
+The short-term benefits are tempting.
 But this is not a long-term solution to insomnia.
-Having an established sleep pattern, that the brain is used to, will help you fall asleep at night.
-Going to bed at a regular time, and sleeping for the same period each night, with no naps during the day, can help cure insomnia.
+Having an established sleep pattern that the brain is used to will help you fall asleep at night.
+Going to bed at a regular time, sleeping for the same length of time each night, and skipping daytime naps can help cure insomnia.
 Sure, people have different circadian rhythms, and some folks are natural nappers.
 But the point stands – if you are trying to break a cycle of insomnia, having a back-to-basics sleep schedule is a good idea.

 Enjoy a nightly foot bath

 It sounds odd, but studies have shown that a hot foot bath before bed may be useful practice for falling asleep.
 If foot baths truly aren’t your thing, consider showering or bathing at night instead of in the morning.
-The same study showed that night time bathers might fall asleep more quickly than those who like to shower in the morning.
+The same study showed that nighttime bathers might fall asleep more quickly than those who like to shower in the morning.
 To regulate its temperature, the body responds to a warm bath or shower by overcooling, replicating the same drop in internal temperature that signals its time to doze off for the night.

 Try a new mattress